nicola144/personal_site/content/posts/sampling_and_estimating.md

 The statement would be more accurate adding caveats like ("by itself, does not help .."), but also less catchy.

 In my view, there is something a bit unintuitive about all of this.
 So what is going on here ?
-Is there something deeper ?
+Is it just trivial that the two tasks should be uninformative about each other?
 <!-- $$\begin{equation}\begin{aligned}
 \mu = \mathbb{E}\_{p}[f(\mathbf{x})] = \int f(\mathbf{x}) p(\mathbf{x}) \mathrm{d}\mathbf{x} ,
 \end{aligned}\end{equation}\tag{1}\label{eq1}$$ -->